Good practice code

 - Excessive self-citation, citing sources without having consulted them, adding cited texts that do not contribute to the content of a manuscript with the sole purpose of increasing the citations of an author or a journal, making erroneous interpretations of other works consulted, releasing scientific results before peer review, hiding data and methods that allow reproduction of the experiments used, including privately obtained information that cannot be verified, etc., will be considered to be irregular practices.

-- For articles that contain data from studies or research in which individuals have participated, authors will ensure that the privacy rights of the participants are respected.
-To comply with this requirement, authors will have to attach a written statement that they obtained the informed consent (free and voluntary) from the individuals involved in the study.
+- In those articles that contain data from studies or research in which individuals have participated, or those based on clinical trials, authors will ensure that the privacy rights of the participants are respected.
+To comply with this requirement, authors will have to attach a written statement that they obtained the informed consent (free and voluntary) from the individuals involved in the study for experimentation with human subjects.
 Privacy rights must always be respected.
-Appropriate consents, permissions and authorizations must be obtained when an author wishes to include case details or other personal information or images of persons in this publication.
-Authors are required to retain written consents and, upon request, the publishing house may ask for copies of consents or proof that consents have been obtained.
+Appropriate consents, permissions and authorizations must be obtained when an author wishes to include case details or other personal information, or images of patients or any other person in this publication.
+Authors are required to retain written consents and, upon request, editors may ask for copies of consents or proof that consents have been obtained.

 - When the author discovers a serious error in his/her work, he/she must communicate it to those in charge of the journal as soon as possible, in order to modify his/her work, withdraw it, retract it or publish a correction or erratum.
 If the possible error is detected by any of the members of the publishing team, authors will be obliged to prove that their work is accurate.